commercetools/merchant-center-application-kit/src/components/fetch-user/README.md

 A HoC component that will inject user data as prop.

-> This is the HoC version of the `WithUser` component.
+> This is the HoC version of the `FetchUser` component.

 ### Usage